wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 We have chosen PM 2.5, specifically, because this size of particulate matter can reach the lower respiratory system.
 Studies have shown that increased concentrations of fine particulate matter can cause elevated susceptibility to respiratory disease.
 This, in turn, may exascerbate the symptoms caused by COVID-19, and increase hospitalizations and deaths due to COVID-19.

 ### Project Objective: The Question We Hope to Answer
 For our final project, we have chosen to create a machine learning model to assess the relationship between PM2.5 (atmospheric particulate matter with diameter less than 2.5 μm) and the clinical outcomes of COVID-19.
-The question we hope to answer is as follows: does increased conccentrations of particulate matter contribute to an increase in the severity of COVID-19 symptoms, and lead to higher hospitalization and death rates?
+The question we hope to answer is as follows: does increased concentrations of particulate matter contribute to an increase in the severity of COVID-19 symptoms, and lead to higher hospitalization and death rates?

 ### Why We Selected This Topic
 We selected this topic (PM 2.5 and COVID-19) becuase this disease has had an immense impact on the world.
 Understanding what exascerbates COVID-19 symptoms - contributes to COVID associated hospitalizations and death - is an important and fascinating area of study.
 This is also a great opportunity to exercise the skills we've learned in our data analysis program.